Karen J. Rooney, Ph.D.

 Vocabulary

-Vocabulary weaknesses can result from
+Vocabulary weaknesses can result from a lack of conceptual

-a lack of conceptual understanding or the absence of visual
+understanding or the absence of visual images behind the

-images behind the words.
-In order to provide a visual base
+words.
+In order to provide a visual base to a verbal concept,

-to a verbal concept, students should write the vocabulary
+students should write the vocabulary word to be learned

-word to be learned on one side of an index card, write the
+on one side of an index card, write the definition on

-and the definition.
+the definition.
 For example, belligerent means argumentative

-and may pull up the image of two children fighting (see example
+and may pull up the image of two children fighting (see

-below).
+example below).

 Insert Figure 6 about here